Hudson Global (NASDAQ:HSON) Earns Hold Rating from Analysts at StockNews.com

-Investment analysts at StockNews.com started coverage on shares of Hudson Global (NASDAQ:HSON – Get Free Report) in a research report issued on Friday.
-The firm set a “hold” rating on the business services provider’s stock.
+Stock analysts at StockNews.com began coverage on shares of Hudson Global (NASDAQ:HSON – Get Free Report) in a research note issued to investors on Saturday.
+The brokerage set a “hold” rating on the business services provider’s stock.

-Hudson Global (NASDAQ:HSON – Get Free Report) last released its earnings results on Friday, March 14th.
-The business services provider reported ($0.05) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.06) by $0.01.
-The company had revenue of $33.60 million for the quarter, compared to analysts’ expectations of $37.17 million.
+Hudson Global (NASDAQ:HSON – Get Free Report) last announced its earnings results on Friday, March 14th.
+The business services provider reported ($0.05) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.01.
+The company had revenue of $33.60 million during the quarter, compared to analyst estimates of $37.17 million.
 Hudson Global had a negative return on equity of 5.22% and a negative net margin of 2.46%.
-During the same quarter in the previous year, the firm posted $0.04 EPS.
-Equities research analysts anticipate that Hudson Global will post -0.87 EPS for the current year.
+During the same period last year, the company posted $0.04 earnings per share.
+On average, sell-side analysts anticipate that Hudson Global will post -0.87 EPS for the current fiscal year.

 Institutional Investors Weigh In On Hudson Global